eric-hdez/vm-guide-cse-130/README.md

 2. Once it's ready, click '**Install Ubuntu'**.
 Then, select your keyboard layout.
 3. On the next screen, you can select '**Normal Installation'** or '**Minimal Installation'**.
 I recommend the minimal installation, as it takes up less space.
 Once you have selected, click the '**Continue'** button.
 4. The next screen will ask you whether you would like to '**Erase disk and install Ubuntu'** or do '**Something else'**.
 Select '**Erase disk and install Ubuntu'**.
 Do not fret, this will only affect the virtual hard disk.
 Next, select '**Install Now'**.
 A pop up will show up, press '**Continue'**.
 5. On the next screen, select your timezone, and then setupt your user account.
 Press '**Continue'**, and wait for the installation to finish.
 When it's done, click '**Restart'**.
+Follow the instructions from there.

 ## Packages
 Useful packages for this class: